 Let us start with the dictionary.
 According to the RAE, an institution that is neither suspected of progress nor heterodoxy, feminism has two meanings:

 But of course, there is no single feminism, nor is it a firm and immovable movement.
 It has its currents, its internal divisions.
 It evolves through the centuries and generates opinions, debates and all those things that make life in general something more controversial than mathematical laws.
+So how to know if you are a feminist?

 Is feminism “machismo upside down”?